apache/cordova-plugin-splashscreen/README.md

+---
+title: Splashscreen
+description: Control the splash screen for your app.
+---
 <!--
 # license: Licensed to the Apache Software Foundation (ASF) under one
 #         or more contributor license agreements.
 See the NOTICE file